 - Requirements for admission to some major programs may require additional pre-specialty courses.
 Students entering such programs may need more than two academic years of course work to complete the baccalaureate degree, depending on requirements of the program.

 - Students transferring from other accredited institutions who have maintained a cumulative GPA of 3.00 or better (on a four point scale) on thirty-one (31) credits or more of college level work at the previous institution(s) will be offered a transfer Presidential Scholarship.
 This scholarship program is applicable only to students enrolled full-time (twelve credits or more) in the regular on-campus academic program.
 Renewal of transfer Presidential Scholarships is determined at the end of a two semester period and is contingent on the student making Satisfactory Academic Progress.
 Students seeking re-admission to Methodist University are ineligible to be considered for this scholarship.

-- Beginning Fall 2022, Methodist University has a new “A to B” transfer scholarship that covers full tuition in conjunction with the Federal Pell Grant and the North Carolina Need-Based Grant for students who graduate from one of our partner community colleges and enroll in an MU on-campus degree program.
+- Methodist University has an “A to B” transfer scholarship that covers full tuition in conjunction with the Federal Pell Grant and the North Carolina Need-Based Grant for students who graduate from one of our partner community colleges and enroll in an MU on-campus degree program.

 - Students will have joint academic advising and financial aid counseling to maximize the savings offered when attending both a community college partner school and Methodist.

 Transfer Credit Acceptance & Degree Requirements

 - A maximum of 64 credits of course work will be accepted from two-year post-secondary institutions.

 - Course grades of less than C will not be accepted.

 - Students must complete a minimum of 31 credits of their 124-credit bachelor’s degree program at Methodist University.

 - Students may take two campus courses, up to 8 credits, at Methodist while completing their associate degree at a community college partner school at the current tuition rate at the community college.

 - Students admitted through our transfer MOU programs may request a Methodist student identification card and will have access to events on the Methodist campus.